ucsb-cs16/s23/syllabus.md

 ## Required Resources

+We will be using Zybooks (as our textbook), Gradescope (for labs), Piazza (as our Q&A forum), and Canvas (for posting announcement, lecture notes & videos).

-The zyBook for this course is required.
-Information can be found at the [textbook](/w23/textbook) link in the menu.
+The zybook for this course is required.
+More information can be found at the [textbook](/w23/textbook) link in the menu.

 # What this course is about <a name="about"></a>